 - Members vote for one of the three nominated charities by secret ballot.
 The charity receiving the most votes will be the recipient of the collective donations.

 Read this page to become familiar with the charity selection process.
 Then register as either an Individual Member or a Team Member by submitting the registration form, either online or by hardcopy.
-IMPORTANT – Register for each event, even if you previously donated, so we’ll know you plan to participate.
+IMPORTANT – Please register for each event, even if you previously donated, so we’ll know you plan to participate.
 Membership is free.
 By registering, members pledge to donate to the charity selected by majority vote at the meeting.

 Yes, please register as either an Individual Member or as a Team Member.
-We need to know for record keeping and planning purposes whether you will join us for an event.
+We need to know for planning purposes whether you will join us for an event.
 We realize some members may switch from Teams to Individual membership, or vice versa, and we need to know this ahead of time so we keep track of your membership status.
 We also have to plan the venue, food, name tags, registration lists, and all the other preparations that go into holding the event.

 What are Individual Members?

 Individual Members pledge to donate $100 to the charity selected by the group at our meeting.
 Individual Members can nominate one charity and will have one vote.
 If you cannot attend the event, no problem!
 Go ahead and register and either have a friend bring your check or mail it after the meeting.
 You must be present to nominate and vote.